-COUNTY OR BOARD: Means the Board of County Commissioners Board of County Councilors of the County of Clark, State of Washington.
+COUNTY OR BOARD: Means the Board of County Councilors of the County of Clark, State of Washington.

 DISCIPLINE: May include oral and written reprimands, suspension, demotion, and discharge.

 EMERGENCY: An unforeseen set of circumstances requiring immediate action, response or change in policy.